mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`app? option*`_

-Builds the specified app, restoring or building all dependencies on-the-fly.
+Builds the app, restoring or building all dependencies on-the-fly.

+The app can be specified as for [`halcyon install`](#halcyon-install).

 ### `halcyon label`